EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1804-04-14-journey-to-philadelphia.md

 ### Preface

-A Journey to Philadelphia: or, Memoirs of Charles Coleman Saunders.

-An Original Tale—By Adelio.

-Preface

 *A Journey to Philadelphia, or, Memoirs of Charles Coleman Saunders* was first serialized in *The Philadelphia Repository and Weekly Register* in 1804.
-The initial installment appeared on April 14^th^, and the novel ran in six subsequent issues, ending May 19^th^.
+The initial installment appeared on April 14, and the novel ran in six subsequent issues, ending May 19.
 The author signed the novel simply “Adelio.”
 The pseudonym is a masculine derivation of the German *edel,* which translates to noble.
 In addition to *A Journey to Philadelphia,* Adelio is named as author of 12 other poems and opinion